iRacing has a great range of apps and addons that have been created by the community in order to increase the experience that iRacing offers.

 I use this a lot if I’m struggling for pace.
 It’s a fantastic tool to be able to zoom out on things and look at exactly what is going wrong, and where I can improve.
 I will hardly ever have a session of iRacing going without VRS Telemetry turned on.

 CrewChief is awesome.
-CrewChief is an all-in-one race management tool which allows you to set up tactics, get race information, lap times, and a bunch of other things over the radio, even allowing you to communicate back.
+CrewChief is an all-in-one race management tool that allows you to set up tactics, get race information, lap times, and a bunch of other things over the radio, even allowing you to communicate back.
 It also doubles as a greatly improved spotter when compared to the default iRacing one.

 One of the greatest features that CrewChief has is the ability to handle the logistics of a pit-stop for you.
 There’s nothing worse than fighting for position halfway through a race and having to try and manually calculate how much fuel you’ll need to take to make it to the end of the race.
 CrewChief automates all of this, which means all you have to do is pull into the pits and you will get the amount of fuel that the program thinks that you need to make it to the end (you can set a + lap threshold in case you don’t trust it 100%).